lubaninondo/issue-tracker/README.md

 # **DEPLOYMENT**:

-This project has been deployed to [Github](https://github.com/lubaninondo/issue-tracker/) and hosted on [Heroku](https://lubani-issue-tracker.herokuapp.com/tickets/)
+This project has been deployed to [Heroku](https://lubani-issue-tracker.herokuapp.com/tickets/) with a separate branch on         [Github](https://github.com/lubaninondo/issue-tracker/)

 **This is how I deploy to Heroku:**